NDHU College of Science and Engineering: Present

 In 2008, with the merger of National Dong Hwa University (NDHU) and National Hualien University of Education (NHUE), NDHU College of Science and Engineering integrated NHUE's academic units, including Departments of Mathematics, Departments of Information Science, Departments of Applied Science, and Graduate Institute of Learning Technology.
 In 2010, NDHU CSAE established the Department of Opto-electronic Engineering and MS program in Statistics.
-In 2011, NDHU CSAE established established International BS and MS programs in Computer Science and Information Engineering, which offered Taiwan's first English-taught degree programs for Computer Science and Computer Engineering.
+In 2011, NDHU CSAE established International BS and MS programs in Computer Science and Information Engineering, which offered Taiwan's first English-taught degree programs for Computer Science and Computer Engineering.

 In 2012, NDHU CSAE of Science and Engineering opened the 3rd research building, Science and Engineering Building III.
 From 2012 to 2023, NDHU CSAE established 10 international MS and PhD programs in Applied Physics, Chemistry, Biotechnology, Electrical Engineering, and Material Science and Engineering.
 In 2023, Department of Life Science and Graduate Institute of Biotechnology were marged as Department of Biochemistry and Molecular Medicine.
 In 2024, NDHU College of Science and Engineering launched International BS in Data Science, marking its first college-level international bachelor's program.
 In 2025, NDHU CSAE launched International BS in Biomedical Sciences and Biochemistry, the 2nd college-level international bachelor's program.